CoenZ-tijger/CSTijgers/README.md

 ## Special Notes
 - Review partial solutions available on GitHub before starting.
 - The toolbox should be usable from GitHub Actions workflows for automated testing and documentation generation.
+- For debugging a parameter called 'ToggleVerbosePrinting' can be enabled in the code for extra command line printing

 ---